-The Covid-19 Emergency declaration for dental offices in Iowa has been extended until November 15th, 2020 by Governor Reynolds.
+The Covid-19 Emergency declaration for dental offices in Iowa has been extended until further notice by Governor Reynolds.
 We will continue to operate under those guidelines until the governor or state dental board issues other guidelines.

-In Nebraska, we will continue to operate under the same ADA, and CDC guidelines that we have been working under since May 2020 until those guidelines are updated or removed.
+In Nebraska, we will continue to operate under the same ADA, and CDC guidelines.

 All of our offices will be open for patients on our usual clinic days.